-Due to the structure of course requirements for the Music Ministry program, applicants will only be accepted into the program in the fall semester.
-If an applicant wishes to begin their attendance at VCC in the spring semester, they will not be permitted to enroll in any music classes until the fall.
+If an applicant wishes to begin their attendance at VCC in the spring semester, music classes will be limited until fall semester.
 This translates into a longer fulfillment of requirements (at least five semesters).

 The Valor Music Department will contact all accepted students who indicate a desire to pursue the Music Ministry concentration.
 Interested applicants will be required to submit a digital video demonstrating the musical skills to be reviewed for admission to the program prior to Orientation.
-The music faculty will determine whether or not the applicant has the potential to succeed in the Music Ministry concentration.
+The music faculty will determine whether the applicant has the potential to succeed in the Music Ministry concentration.
 Any student not accepted will be recommended for another program.